Aylamccarthy/mccarthys-bistro-restaurant-booking-system/README.md

 -The **Booking** page is only available for logged-in users, both clients and staff members;<br>
 -**Where to find us** contains  relevant information visible to all users;<br>
 -**Profile** page is only visible for the logged-in clients and give them possibility to request for any dietary requirements by editing their profile information;<br>
-_**Manage Bookings** page gives access only to staff members and displays all the bookings registered, with date, time, and number of guests information.<br>
+-**Manage Bookings** page gives access only to staff members and displays all the bookings registered, with date, time, and number of guests information.<br>
+-**Reviews** page is accessible to all users.
+However, only athenticated users can post a review.
+A friendly message is present if user is not autenticated to register/login.<br>

 * FLOWCHARTS <br>
 The Flowchart for my program was created using <b>LucidChart</b> and it visually represents how the system works.<br>